genestack/user-tutorials/user-guide/source/guide/using-genestack.rst

 |start_initialization_now|

-This data flow, along with all your results (after computations are finished) will be stored in the “Created files” folder.
+This data flow, along with all your results (after computations are finished) will be stored in the "Created files" folder.

 3. Using **File Initializer** application.

-Select the created uninitialized files (from data flow or File Manager), right click on them, go to “Manage” and choose the “File Initializer” app.
+Select the created uninitialized files (from data flow or File Manager), right click on them, go to "Manage" and choose the "File Initializer" app.

 |file_initializer_df|

-File Initializer reports the status of the files and allows you to initialize those that need to be by clicking on their respective “Go!” buttons, or “Initialize all” to do them all at once.
+File Initializer reports the status of the files and allows you to initialize those that need to be by clicking on their respective "Go!" buttons, or "Initialize all" to do them all at once.
 Files do not need to be produced by the same apps to be initialized together.

 |file_initializer|